 The salvage operation includes collecting, cleaning and disinfecting eggs; determining the embryos’ stage of development by candling them; incubating eggs; and rearing ducklings in brooder pens until they are ready for release - approximately five weeks.

 Rancho Esquon’s Egg Hatchery is federally permitted with the U.S. Fish & Wildlife Service as an Egg Salvage Facility.
-All egg salvage birds are banded under the California Waterfowl Association Master Banding Permit.
+All egg salvage birds are banded under the California Waterfowl Master Banding Permit.

 For information, call 1-866-DUC-EGGS.
 Click here for a Facebook video tour of the hatchery.